 Richard A. Silver and Angelo A. Ziotas presented expert testimony that an emergency C-section should take only ﬁve minutes and that Dr. Corrine de Cholnoky responded too slowly.
-Silver Golub & Teitell LLP recovered $38.5 million for the client.
+Silver Golub & Teitell LLP won a judgment after jury trial of $38.5 million for the client.
 On April 3, 2003, Elizabeth Oram was admitted to Stamford Hospital, pregnant with twins.
 The next morning, she delivered a healthy baby girl, Emma.
 Minutes later, at 3:13 a.m., complications arose with unborn Spencer.
 His heart rate fell to an alarming 50 to 70 beats per minute.
 Almost immediately, Dr. Corrine de Cholnoky noticed the baby’s umbilical cord was being restricted.
 She ﬁrst attempted to have the mother deliver normally by pushing for 10 minutes, and then at 3:23 a.m. she ordered a Caesarean section, which was begun at 3:27 a.m. and completed at 3:38 a.m.

 Plaintiff lawyer Silver, Senior Partner of Silver Golub & Teitell, presented expert testimony that an emergency C-section should take only ﬁve minutes and that de Cholnoky responded too slowly.
 The result was that Spencer suffered brain damage and is now a quadriplegic, unable to walk, talk or eat normally.